 Very few trains will run after 5pm on Saturdays in December and January.

 This latest round of industrial action started on Saturday 25 August, and was called as part of an ongoing dispute over the role of train guards and rail safety involving the Rail, Maritime and Transport (RMT) union.

-Travellers have been affected by bouts of industrial action taken by Northern Rail staff in March and June.
+Travellers were also affected by bouts of industrial action taken by Northern Rail staff in March and June 2018.

 When will the strikes be happening?